Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Learn more about the new and draft K to 6 curriculum and get updates on the phased piloting and implementation approach that starts in September 2022:

-Between March 2021 and March 2022, we heard valuable insights on the draft K to 6 curriculum through an online survey, virtual engagement sessions, partner organization engagements and classroom piloting.
+Between March 2021 and February 2023, we heard valuable insights on the draft K to 6 curriculum through an online survey, feedback form, virtual engagement sessions, partner organization engagements and classroom piloting.

-Albertans provided feedback through more than 34,000 online surveys from March 2021 until February 2022.
+From March 2021 to February 2022, Albertans provided feedback through more than 34,000 online surveys.
 Find out what they said:

 Virtual engagement sessions